 (3) When you have finished spreading the fertilizer over the 1000 sq. ft., measure the amount you have left.
 If you have only one pound left, (you started with 6 lbs.) it is calibrated accurately for 5lbs per 1000sq.ft.
 If you have less than one pound, you are using too much and the spreader openings need to be closed more.
 If you have more than one pound, you are using too little and the spreader openings need to be opened a little more.

 If you measured out 500 sq.ft. as the test area, then multiply the amount of fertilizer used by 2.
 This will give you the amount for 1000sq.ft.

 You may need to repeat the test if it was way off the mark.
-Don't test over the same area, however.
+You will need to measure off a new area.
+Don't test over the same area.

 Using math for spreader calibration reduces the amount of work and effort needed for accurate results.

 (1) Weigh out a specific amount of fertilizer.
 To use the example above, measure 6 lbs to put in the hopper.

 (2) Measure out a test strip.
 A longer strip is better for accuracy.
 It could be 50 ft. long, for example.

 (3) Walk the length of the strip, spreading fertilizer as you go.
 When you have walked the 50 ft. strip one time, close the hopper and weigh the fertilizer that is left.
 Subtract the amount left in the hopper when you finished from the amount you started with and you will have the amount of fertilizer you used.
 For this example, let us say it was 2 lbs. used.